 As part of the 360 Progression the 5th and 6th Grade Leagues will now follow a more traditional middle school format and game play.

 Registration will be open in the fall for the January through February season.
-See Children's Ministries events. for registration form.
+See Current Classes & Programs for registration form.

 For more informations and league inquires, please contact Children's Pastor Rich Vinson at 816-455-2555 ext.
 105 or contact him via email.